MaurerErik/power-data-downloader/README.md

 ## As of:

-- Last updated: **January 28, 2025, 19:08 Berlin time**, now includes continuous trading data as well as aggregated curves of dayahead and intraday segments
+- Last updated: **January 30, 2025, 11:12 Berlin time**, updated continuous trading data collection for the Great Britain market area
-- Previous update: January 16, 2025, 12:12 Berlin time
+- Previous update: January 28, 2025, 19:08 Berlin time, now includes continuous trading data as well as aggregated curves of dayahead and intraday segments

 ## Features